“Our memories of the beach will linger on, long after our footprints in the sand are gone.”

 Christine James, Nursery Practitioner and Beach School Leader at Woodland House Nursery says ‘People assume that we are not able to access a ‘beach’ in the Bristol area.
 Although it may not be a typical Cornish sandy beach surrounded with rock pools it still offers a HUGE variety of learning opportunities that satisfy a multitude of schemas and satisfy children’s imagination and creativity.’

-Emma Base, Nursery Manager at Woodland House Nursery says ‘It is a natural spin off from Forest School.
-The learning ethos is the same but the surroundings are different.’
+Emma Base, one of the Nursery Managers at Woodland House Nursery says ‘It is a natural spin off from Forest School.
+The learning ethos is the same but the surroundings are different.’.